raspberrypilearning/sense-hat-advent-calendar/en/step_1.md

 ## Introduction

-Count down to Christmas with your Sense HAT.
-Your digital advent calendar will display a new image each day between 1st and 24th December.
+Count down to Christmas with your Sense HAT!
+Your digital advent calendar will display a new image each day between 1 and 24 December.

 ### What you will make

-Press "Enter" on your keyboard to open today's door and see the picture.
-However there's no cheating with this calendar - if you try to open a door before December 1st you'll have to keep waiting!
+Check out an example calender in the Trinket emulator below.
+Press **Enter** on your keyboard to open today's door and see the picture.
+However, there's no cheating with this calendar — if you try to open a door before 1 December, you'll have to keep waiting!

 <iframe src="https://trinket.io/embed/python/b757b2a82f?outputOnly=true&runOption=run&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>